 Bold Fall 1987 Ady Couture Lausanne Givenchy Inspired Colour Changing Purple Green Metallic Dress

-I am now on the second batch of very interesting pieces that are coming from a client whose aunt had most of her clothes made.
-This dress was made by Ady Couture and the story behind this label is fascinating.
-Ady Couture was based out of Lausanne Switzerland.
-She would buy couture fabrics from the couture houses along with the patterns and with permission make copies of the piece presented in the Haute Couture collections.
-When she was younger, and lived in Amsterdam, Ady would attend the private viewing and purchase directly from the couture houses.
-My client believes that her arrangement with the ateliers was a way to work around customs that prompted Ady to negotiate this arrangement with the ateliers.
-In my hunt for more information I have been able to verify that they made this permissible copies of the work of Yves Saint Laurent, Christian Dior, Givenchy, Lacroix and Ungaro.
-There may have been others but this are the houses I am confident on.
+This dress was made by hand in the atelier of Ady Couture who was based in Lausanne Switzerland.
+Ady herself was a couture trained seamstress and headed a team who had full permission of the Haute Couture houses she worked with to make the designs they showed in Paris for clients based in Switzerland and the surrounding areas.
+She would purchase the couture fabrics from the couture houses along with the patterns and then make the actual dresses in her atelier.
+This arrangement with the couture houses was a way to work around customs during this time period and do fittings for clients unable to travel to Paris.
+So far we have verified that she had this arrangement with Yves Saint Laurent, Christian Dior, Givenchy and Ungaro.
+There may have been others but those are the four labels we have documentation on from the runway.
 This one seems to be heavily influenced by the Fall 1987 collection by Givenchy.
 You can see the same skirting technique used in the runway reference photos I have included here.
 And if you put the top of the dress that Audrey is wearing with the runway piece together you pretty much get this dress.
 The dress is completely made by hand to Haute Couture standards and it is beautiful.
 A truly iconic piece of couture

 The dress is made from the most incredible metallic fabric.
 It literally changes colour from a purple to a green depending on how the light hits it.
 You get a hint of that in the photos but when it is on and in actual light and you are moving it can really go to a green colour.
 It is just amazing really.
 The fabric has a touch of weight to it and this helps to hold the shape that you see.
 The dress is astonishing and so bold.
 Pieces like this are really a testament to the level of design that you only see in couture pieces.
 At the front the neckline is scooped to show a touch of skin.
 The sleeves are set into the shoulders so that you get a bit of a peak.
 They are wider near the top and then they and taper down slightly as they reach each wrist.
 The bodice is cut to skim over you and the waist is dropped.
 Under the dropped waist is a wide band of poufed and gathered fabric that creates an incredible volume.
 You can see how it creates this bold and dramatic 3D feel.
 With the way the light catches the fabric and changes the colour the effect is even more dramatic in person.
 Nestled into the folds of that gathered part is a large black velvet bow.
 The skirt is set under that on a sharp angle that works it way away from the body to widen out to be quite full as it nears the floor.
 It is cut to feel sculptural and balance out the volume above.
 The front is cut a little shorter then the back and the I love the pleat effect the back has because of this.
 It did not come with a belt but you could easily add one to give it more of the feel of the runway version and add shape.
 It is incredible.
 All of the volume is created by the cut and the fabric alone.
 The interior of the dress is completely finished to couture standards with every single seam done by hand.
 It is an incredible piece and just beautifully made.
 It appears to have been worn very little if at all.
 Excellent condition